Frequently Asked Questions

 The Adult Learners' Festival is a nationwide celebration of adult learning coordinated by AONTAS, the National Adult Learning Organisation.
 Over the past decade, the Festival has become a firm fixture on the adult learning calendar with events taking place nationwide.
 The 2017 Adult Learners' Festival will take place from the 6th - 10th March 2017.
 The theme for the week is 'The Power and Joy of Learning'.

 2. What are the STAR Awards?

-The STAR Awards (Showcasing Teamwork, Awarding Recognition) are an awards initiative coordinated by AONTAS as part of the annual Adult Learners' Festival to acknowledge the fantastic work undertaken by adult learning projects throughout Ireland.
-The awards celebrate the positive contribution that these projects make to our society, our economy and our local communities.
-Five awards in total will be granted to adult learning projects based within the island of Ireland - four regional awards (Leinster, Munster, Connaught, Ulster) and one nationwide award.
+The STAR Awards are an awards initiative coordinated by AONTAS as part of the annual Adult Learners' Festival to acknowledge the fantastic work undertaken by adult learning initiatives throughout Ireland.
+The awards celebrate the positive contribution that these initiatives make to our society, our economy and our local communities.

 3. Who can nominate a project?